A GUIDE TO

 8. A sustainable choice

 Timber is a renewable material with many environmental benefits.
-Sustainable sourcing of timber is essential, however, for it to be considered truly environmentally friendly.
+Sustainable sourcing of wood is essential, however, for it to be considered truly environmentally friendly.
 If timber originates from sustainably managed forests then trees are only cut down when they are fully mature (40-150 years old) and overpopulated within a specified area.

 Timber that is harvested sustainably not only captures carbon throughout its lifetime but also requires minimal energy for its processing, manufacturing, and transportation, especially when compared to widely used construction materials like steel, concrete, and aluminium.
 Additionally, the production of timber frames generates lower levels of sulfur dioxide, carbon monoxide, hydrocarbons, and particulate emissions than those associated with conventional construction materials.